araichev/pyclub/README.rst

 ===========
 Theme: Set up and warm up

-1. On your computer, install Python 3.5, a virtual environment manager, and a Python package manager.
+1. On your computer, install Python 3.7, a virtual environment manager, and a Python package manager.
 You can do all this at once in a straightforward and cross-platform way by installing `Anaconda <https://www.continuum.io/downloads#windows>`_.
 Here is some `Reddit cheer for Anaconda <https://www.reddit.com/r/Python/comments/3t23vv/what_advantages_are_there_of_using_anaconda/>`_.
-Alternatively on OS X, you can use Homebrew to install Python 3.5, virtualenv, virtualenvwrapper, and pip.
+Alternatively on OS X, you can use Homebrew to install Python 3.7, virtualenv, virtualenvwrapper, and poetry.
 Alternatively on Linux, you can use apt to install these.

-   Update: I hear that using the current Anaconda for Windows and Python 3.4 one can install more of the third-party libraries above than Anaconda for Windows and Python 3.5.
-In that case, use Python 3.4.
-It will do for our purposes.

 2. Create a directory and virtual environment for your PyClub work.
 In the virtual environment install the `Jupyter Notebook <https://jupyter.org/>`_.
 Open a Jupyter notebook.